sjaehn/BJumblr/README.md

 ## Usage

-From the technical POV B.Noname is a sequencer pattern-controlled audio delay effect.
+From the technical POV B.Jumblr is a sequencer pattern-controlled audio delay effect.

 The pattern defines at when (horizontal) and which (vertical) piece of the audio input stream is sent to the audio output.
 Use the default diagonal line pattern for live playback.
 Moving a pad one step to the right results in a one step delayed playback of the respective piece of the audio input stream.
 Each pad (and thus each piece) can be levelled up or down by mouse wheel scrolling.

-### Step edit mode
+### Column (step) edit mode

 There are two edit modes.
 The **ADD** mode allows to place additional pads to a step (or to remove them).
 So you can also set more then one pad per row to produce echo effects or make a canon.

 In contrast, there is only (exactly) one pad per step allowed in the **REPLACE** mode.
 Clicking or dragging will result in a replacement of the original pad.
+Note: Deletion of pads (cut) in the REPLACE mode results in their replacement by default pads.

 ## TODO

-* Find a name
-* GUI artwork
 * Debugging